 A non-resident of Australia will not be subject to Australian tax on their overseas employment income.
 They will only be subject to Australian tax on their Australian source income (see below).

 In contrast, Australian tax residents will remain liable to Australian tax on their worldwide income and employment income.
-In this case, it will be important to carefully look at the relevant Double Tax Treaty (if applicable) to determine which country has taxing rights and if overseas employment income is in fact required to be reported on an Australian tax return.
+In this scenario, it’s crucial to meticulously examine the applicable Double Tax Treaty (if it applies) in order to establish the jurisdiction entitled to levy taxes and whether income from foreign employment is indeed obligatory to disclose on an Australian tax filing.

 Non-residents of Australia will broadly only be subject to Australian tax on their Australian source income.
 This would include Australian dividends, interest and rental income.